This is the most comprehensive answer on whether you can wash wool with regular detergent or in a washing machine.

-However, wool is a natural, woven fabric, so it needs special care when washing.
-I’ve researched what wool manufacturers and wool care experts say about taking care of wool, and I’ve used that knowledge to create this guide for you.
+Wool is a natural, woven fabric, so it needs special care when washing.
+I’ve researched what wool manufacturers and wool care experts say about taking care of and washing wool, and I’ve used that knowledge to create this complete guide for you.

 You need to wash wool in a detergent that is specifically made for wool or delicate garments, regardless of whether you are washing it in the machine or by hand.
 Use the “wool” or “gentle” setting and cold water wash cycle if you are washing it in a washing machine.